 Primary Researchers and Intended Use:

-Prof. Natalie Elia- Resolving the structural remodeling of the ESCRT complex during cytokinesis in mammalian cells
+Prof. Natalie Elia – Resolving mammalian ESCRT complex structural remodeling during cytokinesis

-Prof. Daniel Gitler - Effect of alpha-synuclein variants on presynaptic structure and function
+Prof. Daniel Gitler – Assessing the effect of alpha-synuclein variants on presynaptic structure and function

-Prof. Mark Schvartzman- Revealing the spatial mechanism of receptor signaling in cytotoxic lymphocytes
+Prof. Mark Schvartzman – Revealing the spatial mechanism of receptor signaling in cytotoxic lymphocytes

-Super-resolution microscopy techniques revolutionized the field of cellular imaging by allowing, for the first time, the visualization of proteins and organelles within cells at a single-molecule resolution.
+Super-resolution microscopy techniques revolutionized the field of cellular imaging by enabling, for the first time, the visualization of proteins and organelles within cells at single-molecule resolution.
 Among these super-resolution techniques are structured illumination microscopy (SIM), which provides a twofold increase in resolution (~120 nm) over other conventional techniques, and single-molecule localization microscopy (SMLM; e.g., STORM/ stochastic optical reconstruction microscopy), which provides a tenfold increase in resolution (20–30 nm(.

 This system offers vast new imaging possibilities for the developmental biology, neurobiology, chemistry, cellular biology, and materials engineering communities at BGU.